Am I Entitled to Statutory Benefits for a Car Accident Outside of Ontario?

 One final note: The insurance company also raised the applicant’s “immigrant status” in an attempt to further discredit his residency status.
 The Divisional Court was having none of this.
 Justice Harvison Young noted the applicant entered Canada legally on a student visa, remained here legally on a work permit, and plans to remain in Ontario for “the longer term.”

 It is unfortunate that anyone has to go through extensive judicial review just to receive what are supposed to be “no-fault” accident benefits.
-But as you can see from the case above, insurance companies will spare no effort when they think there is any sliver of hope for denying a statutory benefits claim.
+Unfortunately, insurance providers often use unfair tactics to withhold coverage from deserving policyholders.